 One of the best ways to explore Tokyo is to visit the local areas and immerse yourself in the local culture.
 If you want to explore local areas, we have created scavenger hunt adventures personalised to your interests, filled with fun facts, clues and puzzles.
 If you’re curious, you can check out the games here!
+Check out the Flip Japan Games here! |

-Things to do in Nakano
+Best Things to Do in Nakano

-Hidden in a residential area is the beautiful Araiyakushi Baishouin, it is the largest temple in Nakano and is known as the ‘God of Eyes.’
-This has its roots in the Edo period when a Shogun named Hidetada went to the temple to pray for a cure for her daughter’s eye disease.
-The temple is also known for bringing good luck for child-raising.
+Tucked away in a residential area is the stunning Araiyakushi Baishouin, the largest temple in Nakano, known as the ‘God of Eyes.’
+This nickname originated in the Edo period when a Shogun named Hidetada visited the temple to pray for a cure for his daughter’s eye disease.
+The temple is also reputed to bring good luck for child-raising.
+Araiyakushi Baishouin is a favourite spot for locals to view the cherry blossoms in spring.

 Find out more about Araiyakushi Baishouin here on Google maps.